 DME is the most frequent cause of blindness in young and mid-aged adults.
+The treatable population for DME globally is estimated at about 6.2 million people.
 According to the American Diabetes Association, over 18 million Americans currently suffer from diabetes, and many more are at risk for developing diabetes.
 The incidence of diabetes is steadily climbing and it is projected that up to seven percent of all patients with diabetes will develop DME during their lifetime.

-About EYLEA® (aflibercept) Injection for Intravitreal Injection
+About EYLEA® (aflibercept) Injection for Intravitreal Injection that leads to macular edema, which can result in vision loss.

 Vascular Endothelial Growth Factor (VEGF) is a naturally occurring protein in the body.
-In patients with diabetic macular edema (DME), hyperglycemia-induced vascular dysfunction and hypoxia result in elevated intraocular VEGF levels in the eye and resultant blood vessel permeability that leads to macular edema, which can result in vision loss.
+In patients with diabetic macular edema (DME), hyperglycemia-induced vascular dysfunction and hypoxia result in elevated intraocular VEGF levels in the eye and resultant blood vessel permeability